executablebooks/sphinx-thebe/docs/configure.md

 ## Configuration reference

-Here's a reference of all of the configuration values avialable to `sphinx-thebelab`.
+Here's a reference of all of the configuration values avialable to `sphinx-thebe`.
 Many of these eventually make their was into the `thebelab` configuration.
 You can find a [reference for `thebelab` configuration here](https://thebelab.readthedocs.io/en/latest/config_reference.html).